wangwei10061/clone_detection/README.md

 7. Activate the python virtual environment using command `conda activate LSICCDS_server`.

-8. Install dependent python packages using command `pip install -r requirements.txt`
+8. Install dependent python packages using command `pip install -r requirements.txt`.

-9. Change the working directory to the `services` directory
+9. Change the working directory to the `services` directory using command: `cd ../services`.

+10. Change the configuration:
+  - Copy the configuration file from the template using command: `cp config-template.yml config.yml`;
+  - Change `gitea/repositories_path`;
+  - Change `elasticsearch/urls` and the names of indexes, including `elasticsearch/index_ngram` and `elasticsearch/index_handled_commits` as you want;
+  - Change `mysql`;
+  - Change `rabbitmq`;
+  - Change the number of threads for running `coldstart_service` and `incremental_service`;
+  - Change the absolute base path of `nil`;
+  - Change `client_service`:
+    - `gitea_url` is the address of your local gitea service;
+    - `token` is personal account token in which you installed the client service.

-10. Run the service using command: `bash restart_services.sh`
+11. Run the service using command: `bash restart_services.sh`

 ## The tree of this project
 ```